EarthMC-Toolkit/earthmc-dynmap/README.md

 > Extension works for desktop and mobile!
 For the best experience, it is also recommended to use ad-blockers.

 ### 1. Chromium Extension (Recommended)
 There are no extension releases on GitHub or the store.
-Please visit the aforementioned Discord for up to date builds or install the userscript which will update automatically.
+Please visit the [Toolkit Discord](https://discord.gg/AVtgkcRgFs) for up to date builds or install the userscript which will update automatically.
 Alternatively, you can download this repo source code and do the following:

 1. Unzip the repo source code.
 1. Go to your browser extension settings.